fbpx

 Sunday – Off

-5 Day split
+5 Day Split

-As the name suggests, a 5-day split is one where you complete five training sessions each week.
-Training five times per week is more challenging because you have less time to recover.
-Still, you can design your weekly training so that individual muscles get enough time to recover.
-One good option is to leverage a body part (bro) split, where you train each major muscle group once per week.
-For example, you can have a shoulder workout, an arms day, a session for your back, and more.
+As the name suggests, a 5-day split is one where you complete five weekly training sessions.
+Training five times per week is more challenging because you have less time to recover, but you can still design your weekly training so that individual muscles get enough time to recover.

 Day 1: ChestDay 2: BackDay 3: Legs and Abs